How Does a Conditional Resident Prove Status With a Pending I-751?

-If you became a U.S. conditional resident based on marriage to a U.S. citizen, and (in order to convert your two-year conditional residence into permanent residence) you filed Form I-751 with U.S. Citizenship and Immigration Services (USCIS) during the 90-day period before your status would expire, you may find that USCIS doesn't answer your petition before your green card does, in fact, expire.
+If you became a U.S. conditional resident based on marriage to a U.S. citizen, and you filed Form I-751 (to remove the conditional nature of your permanent residence) with U.S. Citizenship and Immigration Services (USCIS) during the 90-day period before your status would expire, you may find that USCIS doesn't answer your petition before your green card does, in fact, expire.

 What then?
 This is where your receipt notice from USCIS becomes important.